bernardpeh/practical-symfony-3/manuscript/Preface.md

 This is a book documenting the creation of [SongBird](https://github.com/bernardpeh/songbird), a simple CMS created using [Symfony Full Stack](http://symfony.com/projects/symfonyfs) which itself consists of many [Symfony Components](http://symfony.com/components).
 Although the resources in symfony.com is great, they are often hard to digest and you need to piece all the code snippets up to build something useful.
 I wanted to write an application that covers different aspects of Symfony as much as possible.
 I believe this approach will be helpful for people who are new to Symfony.
 This idea was conceptuaised in early 2015 but the implementation turned out to be much longer that I thought - I had to upgrade Symfony from 2 to 3 and dropped SonataAdmin in favor of EasyAdmin when I was 90% done.

-The project was finally completed in Aug 2016 after much persistence and has gone through several revisions.
+The project was finally completed in Aug 2016 after much persistence and has gone through several revisions since.

 The objective of this project is to: